1. These are legally binding rules for Gwent and related products/services (accessible here).

 If you are resident in the European Union:

-Subject to the terms of any applicable device/platform via which you access Gwent: you have the right to withdraw from a purchase of Gwent and/or of Virtual Goods within 14 days of your purchase, without giving a reason.
-You hereby expressly acknowledge that you lose your right of withdrawal once the performance of our service has begun and your account is provided with access to the Virtual Goods.
-You agree that the supply of Virtual Goods and the performance of services begins immediately after you complete your purchase.
-Therefore, once access to the Virtual Goods has been enabled on your account, the contract has been fully performed by us.
+Subject to the terms of any applicable device/platform via which you access Gwent: you have the right to withdraw from a purchase of Gwent, Virtual Currency and/or Virtual Goods within 14 days of your purchase, without giving a reason.
+You hereby expressly acknowledge that you lose your right of withdrawal once the performance of our service has begun and your account is provided with access to the Virtual Goods and/or Virtual Currency.
+You agree that the supply of Virtual Goods and/or Virtual Currency and the performance of services begins immediately after you complete your purchase.
+Therefore, once access to the Virtual Goods and/or Virtual Currency has been enabled on your account, the contract has been fully performed by us.

 If you are resident elsewhere in the world outside the European Union (including the USA):